amandacrtv/personality-test/README.md

 # personality-test
-A personality test where you build your room choosing room's size first and then putting any objects avaiable from left-side menu.
-By pressing 'F' you can finish the test and recieve your personality analysis.
+This application is a personality test where you build your room, choosing the room's size first and then putting any objects available from the left-side menu.
+By pressing 'F', you can finish the test and receive your personality analysis.

-Made with ES6 JS, processing.js and p5.js
+Made with JavaScript (ES6), processing.js and p5.js